-You need to make a few decisions upfront — do you want to use structured or unstructured diaries?
-Unstructured diaries give the participant a blank slate.
+You need to make a few decisions upfront in your research design — do you want to use structured or unstructured diaries?
+Unstructured diaries give the participant a blank slate but I’ve found that participants using unstructured diaries tend to contribute less detail as to the “why” behind their actions.
 Structured diaries set some questions or areas for response.
-I would recommend structured diaries.
-They give people a sense of what you want, otherwise it can be too hard for them to start.
+Structured diaries give people a sense of what you want, otherwise it can be too intimidating for them to start.
 Consider including a survey, it gets people used to filling something in, as well as gathering useful information.

 - Offer participants a choice between a paper diary OR digital diary.

 - If using paper diaries label them, so you can tell who they came from when you receive them.

 Paper diaries are good because they’re low fi, low fuss — but paper diaries are bad because:

 - You ideally want people to carry them around and record things on the spot, but you can’t tell if they do or not.

 - Participants have to go to the effort of posting it back to you.